Existence as Distinguishability: Quantum Mechanics from Finite Graded Equality: Discussion

 \subsection{Scope and Refutability}

-This is a \emph{characterization theorem}: the axioms uniquely determine quantum structure, but do not prove that nature must satisfy them.
-Theories rejecting the relational ontology (e.g., Bohmian mechanics) lie outside its scope: they reject Axiom~\ref{ax:relational}.
+This is a \emph{characterization theorem}: the axioms uniquely determine quantum structure, but do not prove that nature satisfies them.
+Theories positing structure beyond distinguishability (e.g., Bohmian mechanics, which supplements $K$-profiles with configuration-space positions) reject SRC, the closure principle of \S\ref{sec:graded-equality}; the framework classifies them as adopting a different account of what exists.
+The PBR theorem \cite{pusey2012reality} argues for the reality of the quantum state under modest assumptions, and the present framework is compatible with a $\psi$-ontic reading in which the $K$-profile is the state.